SerotoninApp/Serotonin/README.md

 ## How was this done?
- - It replaces launchd by searching through /sbin's vp_namecache, finds launchd's name cache and kwrites it with a patch to `lunchd`, our patched `launchd` (*you can have a look at a better explanation from AlfieCG [here](https://www.reddit.com/r/jailbreak/comments/18zehl2/comment/kgi5ya3/)*)
+  - It replaces launchd by searching through /sbin's vp_namecache, finds launchd's name cache and kwrites it with a patch to a patched `launchd`, (*you can have a look at a better explanation from AlfieCG [here](https://www.reddit.com/r/jailbreak/comments/18zehl2/comment/kgi5ya3/)*)
  - Patched launchd hooks posix_spawnp of SpringBoard and execs our own SpringBoard with springboardhook.dylib
  - Springboardhook loads in tweaks, ellekit, etc.
  - CoreTrust Bug found by [AlfieCG](https://github.com/alfiecg24)